Unit 121

-Unit 121 is the secret assassination squad of Lebanese militant organization Hezbollah.
-The squad reports directly to the Hezbollah's Secretary-General.
-The unit is believed to have carried out deadly car bomb attacks against Lebanese army and political leaders and journalists, including former Prime Minister Rafic Hariri, officer Wissam Eid, military officials Wissam al-Hassan and François al-Hajj, diplomat Mohamad Chatah, and political activist Lokman Slim.
+Unit 121 is Lebanese militant organization Hezbollah's covert assassination team reporting directly to the group's Secretary-General.
+The unit has conducted deadly car bombings targeting Lebanese military and political leaders and journalists, including former Lebanese Prime Minister Rafic Hariri, law enforcement officer Wissam Eid, military officials Wissam al-Hassan and François al-Hajj, diplomat Mohamad Chatah, and political activist Lokman Slim.

 Description

-Unit 121 Hezbollah's assassination squad operates directly under the organization's Secretary-General.
-The unit existence received public attention only during the Special Tribunal for Lebanon, when three of its men, Salim Ayyash, Hassan Habib Merhi, and Hussein Hassan Oneissi were indicted.
-The extremely secretive unit incudes only a few dozen members, operating in isolation form the rest of the organization.
-Each operation is pre approved with Hezbollah's leadership, showing is strictness and organization.
-Hezbollah's modus operandi includes targeted killings to eliminate rivals and potential threats, by using highly skilled bombmakers and a sophisticated chain of command to help protect its high ranked operatives form detection and accountability.
+Unit 121 is the covert assassination team of the Lebanese militant organization Hezbollah, operating under the direct authority of the group's Secretary-General.
+The unit is highly secretive, consisting of dozens of operatives who are completely isolated from the rest of Hezbollah.
+Its operations are strictly conducted with prior approval from Hezbollah's leadership, reflecting the group's disciplined organizational structure.
+Hezbollah employs targeted killings to eliminate rivals and perceived threats, using its ranks of skilled bombmakers and a sophisticated command system designed to shield senior officials from accountability.

-Unit 121 was formed by Imad Mughniyeh.
-After Mughniyeh's death in 2008, leadership of the unit passed to Mustafa Badr al-Din, until his death.
-In 2016, the unit came under Hezbollah Secretary-General Hassan Nasrallah, with Talal Hamiyeh assuming leadership of the unit.
+Unit 121 was formed under Hezbollah militant leader Imad Mughniyeh.
+After Mughniyeh's death in 2008, leadership passed to Mustafa Badr al-Din.
+After Badr al-Din's death in 2016, the unit came under Hezbollah Secretary-General Hassan Nasrallah, with Talal Hamiyeh assuming leadership of the unit.

 Operations

-Unit 121 has carried out deadly car bomb attacks eliminating Lebanese military and political leaders as well as journalists.
-By 2020 the unit had carried out at least four other assassinations using car bombs, in addition to killing Rafic Hariri.
-The victims of these bombing s were Wissam Eid, Lebanese investigator to the Hariri case, Wissam al-Hassan, Lebanese army brigadier general and Hariri’s security chief, François al-Hajj, a Lebanese major general, and Mohamad Chatah, an economist and diplomat.
+The unit has conducted deadly car bombings targeting Lebanese military and political leaders and journalists.
+As of 2020, Unit 121 had carried out at least four other assassinations, all by car bombings, in addition to the Hariri assassination: Wissam Eid, a Lebanese investigator of the Hariri killing; Wissam al-Hassan, a Lebanese army brigadier general and Hariri security chief; François al-Hajj, a Lebanese major general; and Mohamad Chatah, an economist and diplomat.

-The unit was first revealed during the 2020 Special Tribunal for Lebanon (STL), held by the United Nation, that concluded the Unit 121 was responsible for the 2005 assassination of Rafic Hariri killing the former Lebanese prime Minister and 21 others.
+The unit's existence was revealed in 2020, when the Special Tribunal for Lebanon (STL), under the authority of the United Nations, determined that Unit 121 was responsible for 2005 assassination of Rafic Hariri that killed the former Lebanese Prime Minister and 21 others.
 On 18 August 2020, the STL convicted Salim Jamil Ayyash, the unit's commander, in absentia for leading the team that carried out the attack.

-On 4 February 2021, According to reports, Unit 121 allegedly assassinated political activist and Hezbollah opponent Lokman Slim.
-During the time period leading to Slim's assassination, Hezbollah pursued a campaign of political incitement against Slim.
+On 4 February 2021, Unit 121 assassinated political activist and Hezbollah opponent Lokman Slim.
+Ahead of Slim's assassination, Hezbollah pursued a campaign of political incitement against Slim.